simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

     - requests for any (not just static) content delivered to Edge Locations with lowest latency
     - __Edge location__ is a location where content will be cached.
 Different than Region or AZ
     - Origin is where the files will come from - S3, EC2, ELB or Route 53, or non-AWS source
+         - Can configure multople origins, the second one will be used if the primary returns and error
     - Distribution is the collection of edge locations
     - Can actually PUT to edge locations, not just Read Only
     - Files chached for the Time-To-Live value (TTL), but can be invalidated with an account change